jayzheng98/jayzheng98.github.io/_projects/project2.md

 ```

 **6.** Through the above code, abnormal behavior of operating such command file was detected:
- - *Firstly, this log corresponds to **event 11**, which is generated when a new file is created or the original **file is overwritten**.
+ - *Firstly, "syslog/4634" corresponds to **event 11**, which is generated when a new file is created or the original **file is overwritten**.
 It is consistent with the fact that the attacker replaced the "TSR execute" with the stolen "TSR cancel" command file*
  - *Secondly, the process path recorded in* `Image` *field includes **cmd.exe**, indicating that the attacker replaced file through remote commandline*
  - *Then, same abnormal behavior was detected on CTC active (asset8) and standby (asset9), indicating that the attacker had replaced files on both devices*
  - *Finally,* `TargetFilename` *field clearly reveals that the attacker's target is **TSR_execution.CONF***